Eco Friendly Trash Bags, Which Environmentally Friendly Kitchen Garbage Bags Are Best?

 It takes regular plastic trash bags more than one thousand years to degrade in a landfill, and less than three percent of plastic bags are recycled every year.
-This three percent accounts for 1.3 billion pounds of annual post-consumer plastic in the US alone.
-These startling statistics emphasize the importance of finding alternatives to standard plastic waste.
+This three percent accounts for around 1.3 billion pounds of annual post-consumer plastic in the US alone.
+These startling statistics emphasize the importance of finding alternatives to standard plastic waste bags.

-Finding “eco-friendly” trash bags is not difficult at many retailers today.
-Many retailers offer recycled or partially recycled bags, paper and biodegradable options, and some even offer compostable trash bags made from organic materials.
-There are also trash bag options which are made from more stretchy and thin plastic that promise to reduce waste over the long term.
+Many retailers carry eco-friendly trash bags.
+Many stores offer recycled or partially recycled bags, paper and biodegradable options, and some even offer compostable trash bags made from organic materials.
+There are also trash bag options made from more stretchy and thin plastic that promise to reduce plastic waste over the long term.

 With so many different options, how do we really know that our earth friendly trash bags are helping the environment instead of just costing us more money?
 The key is in researching the materials used in making the trash bags, and understanding their environmental implications.

-What options are there for earth friendly trash bags?
+What are the different kinds of earth friendly trash bags?

-There are numerous alternatives to standard plastic trash bags.
-From a price perspective, the cost of recycled, biodegradable or compostable trash bags is often comparable to many standard designs.
-From an environmental perspective, the difference in the use of standard bags versus these alternatives is immeasurable.
+There are numerous alternatives to standard plastic trash bags: recycled, biodegradable, less plastic (each bag is thinner and uses less plastic), 100% composable bags made from organic material.
+From a price perspective, the cost of alternative trash bags is often comparable to many standard designs.

 What’s on the market

 If You Care Recycled Trash Bags: Made from 97% post consumer recycled polyethylene, only 2% color and 1% virgin polyethylene, these bags are very earth friendly.
-Using 2.2 lbs of recycle polyethylene instead of new plastic can reduce carbon dioxide emissions by 1.5 Kg, and crude oil use by as much as 2 liters.
+Using 2.2 lbs of recycled polyethylene instead of new plastic can reduce carbon dioxide emissions by 1.5 kg, and crude oil use by as much as 2 liters.

-Natural Value Eco-friendly Trash Bags: Made from recycled materials, these bags degrade in 12 to 24 months, and are free of PVC and plasticizer.
+Natural Value: Made from recycled materials, these bags degrade in 12 to 24 months, and are free of PVC and plasticizer.

 Glad 100% Compostable Tall Kitchen Bags: One of the most popular brands of trash bag, Glad has created compostable trash bags that meet ASTM D6400 compost standards, and are certified by the BPI.

 Both corn and potato starch can be used to make compostable trash bags.
-While both are suitable alternatives to plastic waste, there are some differences that affect their degree of environmental friendliness.
-For example, potato starch requires less water and irrigation than corn starch, meaning that rainwater is enough.
+While both are suitable alternatives to standard plastic, there are some differences that affect their degree of environmental impact.
+For example, potatoes require less water and irrigation than corn, meaning that rainwater is enough.
 Additionally, corn grown to produce starch requires about 40 percent more land than potatoes grown to produce starch.

 Ultimately, trash bags made from both corn and potato starch compost well and are significantly more earth friendly than plastic options.
-Unlike plastics, bags made from these materials are not as damaging to the environment and animal life, as they degrade much quicker than plastic and do not release harmful toxins into soil and the water supply as they degrade.
+Unlike plastics, bags made from these materials are not as damaging to the environment and animal life, as they degrade much faster than plastic and don’t release harmful toxins into the soil and the water supply as they break down.

 Pros to using earth friendly trash bags

 Creating plastic means using fossil fuels, which deplete petroleum resources.
-Using biodegradable and compostable trash bags helps to turn attention to alternative resources like corn and renewable sources.
+Using biodegradable and compostable trash bags helps to turn attention to alternative resources like corn, recycled and renewable sources.

-Plastic emits greenhouse gasses, which is a direct contributor to global warming.
-When plastic use is limited, so are greenhouse gas emissions, which is better for the environment, humanity and wildlife.
+Plastic emits greenhouse gasses, which are a direct contributor to global warming.
+When plastic use is reduced, so are greenhouse gas emissions..

-It is estimated that as many as one million sea creatures die every year due to plastic bags and garbage disposed of in our oceans and waterways.
-Using products that are either not made from plastic, or that have additives to break down plastic can drastically aid the effort in reducing the number of wildlife deaths.
+It is believed that millions of sea creatures die every year due to plastic bags and garbage disposed of in our oceans and waterways.
+Using products that are either not made from plastic, or that have additives to break down plastic can drastically aid the effort in reducing the number of wildlife deaths and plastic pollution.

 Cons to using earth friendly trash bags